haideraltahan/DeepLearningIntro-BrainHack/README.md

 # Intro to Deep Learning
 ##### Jordan DeKraker & Haider Al-Tahan

-This is the practical component of this tutorial will focus on hands-on experience with TensorFlow.
-Topics will include:
+This is the practical component of this tutorial on deep learning presented in [Brain Hack Western 2019]('https://brainhackwestern.github.io').
+Topics include:

 1. Introduction to TensorFlow 2.0 and Keras.
 2. Train and evaluate  of dense and convolutional neural networks for real problems.